 This 2020 map (like the old 2003 edition) shows more than a dozen Marin County Open Space District preserves, including Mount Burdell, Loma Alta, Indian Valley, Rush Creek, and Big Rock Ridge Area, plus a corner of Mt.
 Tamalpais Watershed (Sky Oaks, Bon Tempe Lake and Phoenix Lake areas).
 You'll also find Frank Lloyd Wright's Marin County Civic Center, a Native American museum, a reconstructed Miwok village, historic barns and ranches, and a historic Chinese shrimp fishing camp.

 The skinnier format of this map lets us show Sonoma Baylands, a lovely counterpart to Hamlton Wetlands, with views far up and down San Pablo Bay.
 All the essential (updated) text from the old map fits in the Bay.

-The interim third edition, below, is available only as a photocopy or inkjet print, sold directly to you.
-Our tiny print runs let us keep this map totlly up to date, but the material and labor costs make it prohibitively expensive to resell to most stores.
-In big retail stores like REI you're still likely to find the 2003 2nd edition, until early 2020.
+The interim third edition, below, is mainly available only as a photocopy or inkjet print, sold directly.
+Our tiny print runs let us keep this map totlly up to date, but the material and labor costs make it prohibitively expensive to resell to stores or distributors.* In big retail stores like REI you're still likely to find the 2003 2nd edition until mid-2021.